Samoa Discovering: Scouting the Hidden Paradise of the Pacific Islands

 The Tooth-billed Pigeon, esteemed as Samoa’s national bird, is this island’s most prominent avian inhabitant.
 Sharing genetic parallels with the extinct Dodo and lacking close living relatives, it holds a unique place in avian history.
 Bird enthusiasts must visit these islands to witness this magnificent creature.

-National Bird Of Samoa
+National bird of Samoa

 The National Bird – Image From Wikipedia Commons